Peter Davis represents a full spectrum of clients in high-stakes appellate litigation across the country.

 • Class Action procedure

-• Tax
+• Technology

 He has particular experience representing clients in government enforcement cases, including matters raising complex constitutional issues.
 He has argued appeals before the California Court of Appeal and the New York Appellate Division.

-Mr. Davis coordinates national appellate strategy for Netflix in a set of class action cases brought by local governments seeking to impose a 5% cable franchise fee on Netflix’s streaming service.
+Peter coordinates national appellate strategy for Netflix in a set of class action cases brought by local governments seeking to impose a 5% cable franchise fee on Netflix’s streaming service.
 His work has contributed to nine appellate victories within the past three years, including a recent win in a case he argued before the California Court of Appeal.

-Before joining Latham, Mr. Davis served as a law clerk to Justice Elena Kagan of the Supreme Court of the United States, Chief Judge Sri Srinivasan of the US Court of Appeals for the Washington, D.C.
+Before joining Latham, Peter served as a law clerk to Justice Elena Kagan of the Supreme Court of the United States, Chief Judge Sri Srinivasan of the US Court of Appeals for the Washington, D.C.
 Circuit, and Chief Judge James E. Boasberg of the US District Court for the District of Columbia.

-Mr. Davis graduated from Stanford Law School, where he participated in the Supreme Court Litigation Clinic.
+Peter graduated from Stanford Law School, where he participated in the Supreme Court Litigation Clinic.

-Mr. Davis maintains an active pro bono practice, focused on civil rights and criminal justice.
+Peter maintains an active pro bono practice, focused on civil rights and criminal justice.

 Select Appellate Experience

-Mr. Davis has successfully represented Netflix in securing dismissal of cases seeking to impose cable franchise fees:
+Peter has successfully represented Netflix in securing dismissal of cases seeking to impose cable franchise fees:

 • City of Lancaster v.
-Netflix, Inc., --- Cal.
-Rptr.
-3d ----, 2024 WL 725166 (Cal.
+Netflix, Inc., 99 Cal.
 App.
-Feb.
-22, 2024) (argued)
+5th 1093 (2024) (argued)

 • In re Disney DTC, Hulu LLC, Netflix, Inc., No. 05-23-00485-CV, 2024 WL 358117 (Tex.
 App.-Dallas Jan.
 31, 2024) (writ of mandamus granted)

 • City of E. St. Louis v.
-Netflix, Inc., 83 F. 4th 1066 (7th Cir.
+Netflix, Inc., 83 F.4th 1066 (7th Cir.
 2023)

 • City of Kenner v.
 Netflix, Inc., 366 So.
 3d 642 (La.
 Ct.
 App.
 2023)